flexaddicted/developers-sky-com/internal/_posts/2016-01-05-fun-with-nsoperations.markdown

 	[completionOperation addDependency:downloadOperation];
 	[completionOperation addDependency:parsingOperation];

 That's all for me!
-Anyway, if you want to understand more of NSOperations I strongly suggest to watch the [Advanced NSOperations](https://developer.apple.com/videos/play/wwdc2015-226/) talk at WWDC 2015.
+Anyway, if you want to understand more of `NSOperation`s I strongly suggest to watch the [Advanced NSOperations](https://developer.apple.com/videos/play/wwdc2015-226/) talk at WWDC 2015.